 Most travelers will arrive at Lake Titicaca from the Colca Canyon, making the most sense in a general itinerary through Southern Peru.

 We have several multi-day programs that will take you from Arequipa through the Colca Canyon and drop you off at the Lake’s border.
 The travel time from the Colca Canyon to Puno is around seven hours on those buses, including several stops.

 From Puno to Cusco

-You can also arrive to Puno straight from Arequipa or from Cusco; in both cases, the bus takes around 7 hours.
+You can also arrive in Puno straight from Arequipa or Cusco; in both cases, the bus takes around 7 hours.

-On the latter route, there are also comfortable tourist buses available that take all day but make five nice stops along the way, including one for lunch.
-We sometimes include this option in our custom-made itineraries as well; it’s a very practical way to travel between Puno and Cusco.
+There are also comfortable tourist buses available on the latter route that take all day but make five excellent stops along the way, including one for lunch.
+We sometimes include this option in our custom-made itineraries; it’s a convenient way to travel between Puno and Cusco.

 From Puno to Bolivia

 You can also travel from Puno to Bolivia via two main routes operated with the recommended Bolivia Hop tour buses or regular buses.

 Please note that most buses aren’t 100% direct: you will have to cross the border on foot and board another bus on the other side.